marzieh7/single-cell-spatial-transcriptomics/README.md

 ---

-## Course Overview
+Course Content

-This training covers the basic concepts and practical analysis steps for:
+This training course is focused on the basic concepts and practical analysis of single-cell RNA-seq and spatial transcriptomics data.

+The materials are organized into two main parts:

+Single-cell RNA-seq Analysis
+Spatial Transcriptomics Analysis

+Each part includes lecture slides, Google Colab notebooks, and practical exercises.

-* Single-cell RNA-seq data
+Part 1 — Single-cell RNA-seq Analysis

-* Count matrix, cell barcode, and UMI
+This section introduces the main concepts and computational workflow used in single-cell RNA-seq analysis.

+Main topics include:

+Introduction to single-cell RNA-seq
+Data loading and AnnData structure
-* Quality control
+Quality control and filtering
-* Normalization
+Normalization and feature selection
-* Highly variable genes
-* PCA and UMAP
+Dimensionality reduction
-* Clustering
+Clustering and visualization
-* Cell type annotation
+Cell type annotation
-* Differential expression analysis
+Differential gene expression analysis
+Advanced analysis concepts such as cell–cell communication, pseudotime, pathway activity, and gene regulatory networks Common pitfalls and workflow summary
+Part 2 — Spatial Transcriptomics Analysis

+This section introduces spatial transcriptomics technologies, data structure, analysis methods, and biological interpretation.

+Main topics include:

+Introduction to spatial transcriptomics
-* Spatial transcriptomics
+Spatial transcriptomics technologies and platforms Spatial data structure and formats
-* Visium/spatial data structure
-* Spatial visualization
+Preprocessing and quality control
+Dimensionality reduction and clustering
+Spatial organization and tissue structure
-* Spatial neighborhood analysis
+Spatial analysis methods
-* Spatially variable genes
+Cell type analysis in spatial data
+Biological interpretation of spatial results
+AI applications in spatial omics
+Software tools, datasets, and useful resources

 ---